-I studied industrial chemistry at the Federal University of Technology Akure graduating with BTech (Hon) degree.
+I studied industrial chemistry at the Federal University of Technology Akure, graduating with BTech (Hon) degree.
 I also had six-month industrial training experience working as a food and drug quality control analyst at the National Agency for Food and Drug Administration and Control in Nigeria.
 I undertook an MSc degree in Chemical Biology at Cardiff University and continued at the same university for my doctoral degree after a prestigious international scholarship award.
-My doctoral training was under the supervision of Prof R.K Allemann and Dr. L.Y.P Luk investigating the physical basis of catalysis of dihydrofolate reductase from different organism including mesophilic, thermophilic and psychrophilic bacteria as well as in humans.
+My doctoral training was under the supervision of Prof R.K Allemann and Dr. L.Y.P Luk, investigating the physical basis of catalysis of dihydrofolate reductase from different organisms, including mesophilic, thermophilic and psychrophilic bacteria as well as in humans.

 – Luk Y.P.L., Ruiz-Pernía J.J, Adesina A.S., Loveridge E.J., Tuñón I, Moliner V, and Allemann K.R (2015).
 Chemical Ligation and Isotope Labeling to Locate Dynamic Effects During Catalysis by Dihydrofolate Reductase.
 Angew.
 Chem.
 Int.
 Ed.,54, 9016–9020